 David had always been interested in my storycatching work and he thought it might be a welcome addition to the services they offered.
-He offered me a position. (did not pay a lot) Because I was living out of my RV, my expenses were low, so it was a start.
-David’s offices were in the Presidio, another ex-Army base run now by the GGNRA.
+He offered me a position although it did not pay a lot.
+However, because I was living out of my RV, my expenses were low, so it was a start.
+David’s offices were in the Presidio, another ex-Army base now run by the GGNRA.

-The Presidio at that point had all these old parade grounds and parking lots where I could park the RV overnight without being hassled.
+The Presidio at that point had all these old parade grounds and parking lots scattered about the property where I could park the RV overnight without being hassled.
 When I needed to get the batteries charged I could run a line from David’s offices to the RV until the batteries were full.
 It seemed like just the safe harbor I needed to sort things out.

 The Insight Bowl

 The game was being played in the Arizona Diamondbacks baseball stadium so our seats were very high up looking down.
 Kind of strange.
 Matt was wide eyed.
-He had never been to a football game before and the crowd for this one was ramped up.
+He had never been to a football game before and the crowd for this one was amped up.
 Cal’s opponent Virginia Tech. (the Hokies) had their supporters in a section to our right.
-When Tech got off to a good start and the Bears were struggling, they started yelling us.
+When Tech got off to a good start while the Bears struggled , they started yelling us.
 As Cal came back, Matt started yelling at them.
 It was hysterical and Cal won the game on a field goal kick as time ran out.
 It just doesn’t get any better than that.

-As this was unfolding, I met a very smart young tech guy that had a company called Triadym.
+As this was unfolding, I met a very smart young tech guy that owned a company called Triadym.
 They were consulting on one of the Grove projects.
-He reminded me of my partner David Todd in Hollywood days.
+He reminded me of my partner David Todd in my Hollywood days.
 He and I got talking about the storycatching process and how a version of it could be modeled into an Internet investigative game.
 Sort of like the Toy Story project on steroids.
-He did some preliminary tests of some of my ideas and we both got excited.
+He did some preliminary tests of some of my ideas that seemed promising.

-Another thing happened as my time at The Grove was coming to an end that ended up being the real reason I think I was there.
+Another thing happened as my time at The Grove was coming to an end.
+I think I was the real reason I was there.
 As I keep saying, you never know what will come from taking a first step and this was one of those times.

 David had come back from some conference he was facilitating with a DVD in his hand.
 He told me about this young documentary filmmaker he had met there who had this idea for a reality television series.
 He had promised him he would show it to me for some advice.
 Now this can be an uncomfortable position to be in.
-Many times in my Hollywood days someone would give some music or game idea that one of their kids had done as ask me to give them advice.
-Usually they were terrible, and then the dilemma would arrive of what to say that wouldn’t crush them.
+Many times in my Hollywood days someone would give some music or game idea that one of their kids had come up with as ask me to give them advice.
+Usually these homemade projects were terrible, and then the dilemma would arrive about what to say that wouldn’t crush them.

 John would tell the story later… the afternoon before my email arrived he had told Molly his producing partner that he was giving up pitching the concept.
 My email arriving that night however was a sign to him that maybe there was something to it.
-Nothing happened immediately at that point because I was embroiled in leaving The Grove and going to Triadym to develop the Internet investigative game I was excited about.
+Nothing happened immediately at that point because I was in the process of leaving The Grove and going to Triadym to develop the Internet investigative game.